Zhang-JK/Memorier/doc/Report.md

   > **Member functions**:
   > * accessors and mutators: gets and sets
   > * void test_update(int): update the data members after test
-  > * virtual QString option(int option, QString data): all the encoding and decoding functions (for storing/reading the data to/from database)
+  > * virtual QString option(int option, QString data): all the encoding and decoding functions (for storing/reading the data to/from database)  new functions should be added here
   >   **option id list**:
   >   > * 1 - set answer for this card
   >   > * 2 - set special data for this card